Following Up vs. Chasing Clients – The Difference

 Do you know the difference between following up vs. chasing clients?

 For those who answered, “Not sure,” you’re not alone.
 This is one of the questions frequently asked when talking about sales.
-People struggle with when and how many times they should follow up with prospects and clients.
+People struggle with when and how many times they should be following up with prospects and clients.

 About a year ago I published an article, Why Chasing Clients Doesn’t Work explaining what happens when you chase after people.
 It’s important to distinguish, there is a difference between following up with clients and chasing clients.